metanull-operator/eth2-grafana/README.md

 #### Install Grafana Dashboard
 1. Hover over the plus symbol icon in the left-hand menu, then click on Import.
-2. Copy and paste the dashboard at [https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source-beacon_node.json](https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source.json) into the "Import via panel json" text box on the screen.
+2. Copy and paste the dashboard at [https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source-beacon_node.json](https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source-beacon_node.json) into the "Import via panel json" text box on the screen.
+If you used an older version of these instructions, where the Prometheus configuration file uses the beacon node job name of "beacon" instead of "beacon node", please [use this dashboard](https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source.json) instead for backwards compatibility.
 3. Then click the Load button.
 4. Then click the Import button.

-Note: Some panels will not display data until all required software is running.
+**Note:** Some panels will not display data until all required software is running.
 Various portions of this dashboard are directly or indirectly dependent on Prometheus, Prysm beacon chain, Prysm validator, node_exporter, and blackbox exporter.

 #### Final Grafana Dashboard Configuration
 A few of the queries driving the Grafana dashboard may need different settings, depending on your hardware.